tournesol-app/tournesol/docs/architecture-decision-log/architecture-knowledge/2021_12_12_create_an_adl.md

 The A.D.R. must be written in `Markdown` to allow GitHub to display them nicely.

-The A.D.R. should follow, as far as possible, the same document structure.
+The A.D.R. should follow, as far as possible, the same template.

 The A.D.R. should not be edited after they have been published.